jancelin/geo-poppy/README.md

 Welcome to the rpi-docker-lizmap wiki!

 Sorry for the English.
-This wiki is for the moment in French.
+This wiki is for the moment in French but all docker use are in english.

 -------------------------------------------------------------------------------
 Tout d'abord à quoi ça sert ce truc?